 The Governing Body endorsed the new regional service as part of Long-term Plan 2015-2025 deliberations in June 2015.
 It will be funded through the targeted waste rate.

 This service provides materials to charity groups and a developing network of community recycling centres by providing them with reusable materials.
 As the new centres develop it is expected that residents will be able to drop off unwanted goods at any time during the year.

 The centres will also provide local training and job opportunities.

-No, we are changing it to offer one consistent service across Auckland.
-The new system is annual ( once a year in a specified time period), booked by the resident, funded by rates (so there is no additional charge to book) and provided on-property, meaning material will not be collected from the streets or kerbside.
+No, we changed it a couple of years ago to offer one consistent service across Auckland.
+The new system is annual (once a year in a specified time period), booked by the resident, funded by rates (so there is no additional charge to book) and provided on-property, meaning material will not be collected from the streets or kerbside.
 Not only will this mean everyone in Auckland is offered the same level of service, but we will also increase the amount of material collected which can be reused or recycled.